Who are we?

-Sutton Nature is the home of Sutton Nature Conservation Volunteers (SNCV), who are the main nature conservation organisation operating within Sutton and has been working to conserve and maintain Sutton’s many wildlife sites since 1987.
+Sutton Nature Conservation Volunteers (SNCV) are the main nature conservation organisation operating in Sutton.
+We’ve been working to conserve and maintain Sutton’s many wildlife sites since 1987.

-Sutton Nature Conservation Volunteers is a key partner to the London Borough of Sutton Biodiversity Team and our work contributes to helping to improve the overall biodiversity in Sutton and counts towards the targets set out in the Biodiversity Action Plan 2010-2015.
+Sutton Nature Conservation Volunteers is a key partner to the London Borough of Sutton Biodiversity Team.
+Our work contributes to helping to improve the overall biodiversity in Sutton and counts towards the targets set out in the Biodiversity Action Plan 2010-15.

-The ‘Friends of the Ecology Centre’ also work alongside the SNCV to support the activities of the Ecology Centre and promote the conservation, protection and improvement of the Centre.
-If you want to find out more or how to get involved take a look at their website.
+The ‘Friends of the Ecology Centre’ also work alongside the SNCV to support the activities of the Sutton Ecology Centre and promote the conservation, protection and improvement taking place there.
+Visit their website to find out more or get involved.